Dr Stephen Jia Wang Announced as RCA Director of the RCA–IIS Tokyo Design Lab

 The focus of Dr Wang’s research and practice is the exploration of new design methods, technology possibilities and related curriculum development in the field of innovative design.
 In recent years, he has published peer-reviewed papers in journals including Material Horizons and PLOS ONE, patents, book chapters and authored academic books with Springer and Tsinghua University Press.
 As an experienced interaction and industrial designer, he has been involved in commercial product development, led major research projects and exhibited across Australia, China and Japan.

-Dr Wang will take up the role of director of the RCA–IIS Tokyo Design Lab in addition to his position as joint Head of Programme for GID and IDE at the RCA.Find out more about Design Research at the RCA.
+Dr Wang will take up the role of RCA director of the RCA–IIS Tokyo Design Lab in addition to his position as joint Head of Programme for GID and IDE at the RCA.Find out more about Design Research at the RCA.